 The rose garden offers a feast for the senses from spring through late fall.
-Only steps from the French Parterre, ten varieties of roses delight the eye with a visual bouquet – pink, red, coral, and yellow.
+Only steps from the French Parterre, fifteen cultivars of roses delight the eye with a visual bouquet – pink, red, coral, white and yellow.

 In 1956 landscape architect Perry Wheeler, noted for helping to design the White House rose garden, adapted this space to Marjorie Post’s discerning taste.
 He kept the pergola, the stone steps leading to the putting green, and the round shape, and picked up the pergola’s brickwork in his intricate trademark paving.
-In the center sit four crown-shaped rose beds, each planted with a single variety of rose.
-These beds are edged by a low, green and white border of sweet-smelling alyssum.
+In the center sit four crown-shaped rose beds, each planted with a single cultivar of floribunda rose.
 Boxwood hedges mirror the shape of the pergola, thus completing this circular “room.”

 A fitting memorial